Patient-Specific Deep Reinforcement Learning for Automatic Replanning in Head-and-Neck Cancer Proton Therapy: Experiments Results

 \subsection{Experimental Setup}

 For each patient, both DQN and PPO agents were trained using the patient’s original anatomy from the pCT and two augmented anatomical variations.
 The state representation included the normalized DVH curves for all structures \big(dim=$(15, 100)$\big), while the discrete action space consisted of $22$ priority adjustments for CTVs and OARs.
 Each agent was trained for $100$ episodes, with each episode consisting of up to $15$ priority adjustment steps or terminating early if the maximum plan quality score of $150$ was achieved.
-Algorithm~\ref{alg:drl_impt_replan} provides a detailed overview of this DRL-based replanning process, illustrating the integration of priority tuning and plan optimization within our experimental framework.
+Algorithm~\ref{alg:drl_impt_replan} in Appendix~\ref{appndx:alg_protonRL} provides a detailed overview of this DRL-based replanning process, illustrating the integration of priority tuning and plan optimization within our experimental framework.
+Details of network specifications and hyperparameters are provided in Appendix~\ref{appndx:network_details}.

 The trained agents were then tested on the patient’s new anatomy captured in the rpCT.
-Specifically, starting from an initial default priority set $\Vec{\omega}_0$, the agents performed priority tuning within $15$ tuning steps, where each step involved selecting a tuning action based on the plan quality of the intermediate plan and was followed by inverse plan optimization.
-For comparison, a new treatment plan was also manually generated for each case on the new anatomy by a human planner through manual priority tuning.
+Specifically, starting from an initial default priority set $\Vec{\omega}_0$, the agents performed priority tuning following the same episodic framework described above, where each step involved selecting a tuning action based on the intermediate plan's quality, followed by inverse plan optimization.
+The number of tuning attempts (horizon length) in this process can be extended as needed, bounded only by computational cost.
+As a comparative baseline, a human planner also generated a new manual treatment plan for each case, employing manual priority tuning.
 The performance of the agents was assessed by comparing the plan quality scores and dosimetric metrics of the agent-generated plans with those of the manually created plans.